How to Get a Japanese Phone Number | Online Contracts and More!

 1. How to apply for a phone number online

-If you’re moving to Japan for work, school, or travel, we recommend ordering a SIM card or eSIM online before you arrive.
-Not just any SIM card or eSIM though, but one with a Japanese phone number.
+If you’re moving to Japan for work, school, or a long-term stay, ordering a voice + data SIM or eSIM online before you arrive is the easiest way to get a Japanese phone number.
+This ensures you have a working phone number as soon as you land.

 ↑ Go back to the table of contents

-2. How to apply for a phone number in-store
+2. How to apply for a Phone Number In-Store

-What to take with you to the store
+What to Bring to the Store

 ↑ Go back to the table of contents